Online shopping prices fall for first time in 2 years – especially in these categories

 Some of the price reductions can be tied to consumers changing their behavior after loading up on some items during the pandemic.
 Earlier this summer, Target and other major retailers like Macy’s, Kohl’s and Walmart confirmed they were seeing rising inventories, not all of it desirable product.

-In June, Target announced that it was slashing prices and cancelling supplier orders to clear out “elevated” inventories before the all-important fall and holiday shopping seasons.
+In June, Target announced that it was slashing prices and canceling supplier orders to clear out “elevated” inventories before the all-important fall and holiday shopping seasons.

 Overall, Americans spent $400 million less than they did in the prior month ($73.7 billion), Adobe found.